 I wrote an implementation of collision with a menger sponge using thimni and it works surprisingly well!
 I added a benchmark for them and 100 random menger sponges colliding takes an average of 100 milliseconds. here is a link to the result read more →

 I have been toying around with an expiremental algorithm for SDF collision detection and resolution.
-I have not seen anything like it, but i am still not sure if it is novel.
-The algorithm seems fairly performant and does not use voxelization, train ... read more →
+The algorithm seems fairly performant and does not use voxelization, traingulation, or polygonization.
+Explaination The algorithm utilizes a propert ... read more →

 Spheres are not a stress test, but it does run in 5 milliseconds.
 Also, as it turns out, the step in the algorithm where the n-d spheres are filtered should be single threaded. this is quite counter intuitive, and might be caused by the simplicity of ... read more →